OpenConextApps/php-voot-provider/README.md

     $ docs/configure.sh

-Next make sure to configure the database settings, and possibly other settings.
-If you want to keep using SQlite you are good to go without fiddling with the database settings.
-Now to initialize the database:

-Make sure to replace the URI with the full URI to your installation as to register the included management client.
-See below for more details on the management client.

 If you want to use VOOT with an SQL database you can also initialize this database.
 Make sure you configure it correctly in `config/voot.ini`.
-Again, if you want to use the default SQlite, then you can initialize immediately:
+If you want to use the default SQlite, then you can initialize immediately:

     $ php docs/initVootDatabase.php

-On Ubuntu (Debian) you would typically install in `/var/www/phpvoot` and not in `/var/www/html/phpvoot` and you use `sudo` instead of `su -c`.
+On Ubuntu (Debian) you would typically install in `/var/www/php-voot` and not in `/var/www/html/php-voot` and you use `sudo` instead of `su -c`.

 # SELinux
 The install script already takes care of setting the file permissions of the `data/` directory to allow Apache to write to the directory.
 However, if you want to use the LDAP backend to retrieve group information Apache also needs the permission to access LDAP servers.
-If you want to use the BrowserID authentication plugin you also need to give Apache permission to access the network.
-These permissions can be given by using `setsebool` as root:

     $ sudo setsebool -P httpd_can_connect_ldap=on
-    $ sudo setsebool -P httpd_can_network_connect=on

 This is only for Red Hat based Linux distributions like RHEL, CentOS and Fedora.